 Some child-care centers offer the benefit of serving meals and snacks.
 Yes, not dealing with packing a lunch and snack sounds awesome… unless they are serving meals that you aren’t very excited about (the craptastic America kid’s diet: hot dogs, juice, and animal crackers.
 Again?
 Really?!).

 The structure of a day care center can also mean less flexibility.
 For example, most childcare centers will have specific nap time(s), so your child might need to adjust to their schedule.
 Another example: some child care centers will not use cloth diapers.
 Some have specific requirements for sending breast milk or formula and are less flexible about feeding times.

 None of these are deal breakers, just FYIs.
-The bottom line is at daycare or preschool, you typically have to follow their schedules for feeding, napping, etc.
+The bottom line is at daycare or preschool, you typically have to follow the set schedules for feeding, napping, etc.